Clean School Bus Program

 Clean School Bus Benefits

 - Cleaner air.
-Electric and alternatively-fueled buses eliminate or reduce school bus exhaust, which is linked to asthma.
+Clean school buses eliminate or reduce school bus exhaust, which is linked to asthma.

 - Reduced health risks, especially for children whose lungs are still developing.